Bedtime procrastination is a phenomenon where people unnecessarily delay going to bed, especially when they know that doing so is bad for them.

 Bedtime procrastination is a prevalent phenomenon, that’s associated with a wide range of issues.
 As such, in the following article you will learn more about bedtime procrastination, understand why people engage in it, and see what you can do to overcome it successfully.

-The prevalence of bedtime procrastination
+Prevalence of bedtime procrastination

 Bedtime procrastination is a common phenomenon, that has been observed in a wide range of populations, including adolescents, college students, and adults.
 For example, in one study on an adult sample, 74% of people who were surveyed indicated that they go to bed later than they planned to at least once a week, with no external reason for doing so.

 This is important to keep in mind if you engage in bedtime procrastination yourself or if you know someone who does it, because it shows that even though this phenomenon can be highly problematic, it’s something that many other people struggle with too.

 Bedtime procrastination is associated with worse quality and quantity of sleep, which can cause many issues, including lack of sleep (or sleep deprivation), fatigue, exhaustion, worse emotional wellbeing, and worse mental and physical health.